Transjakarta: Stations

-Initially, bus stops are open from 05:00 am to 10:00 pm although opening hours can be extended if there are passengers still waiting at closing time.
-Since midnight bus services are launched, a number of shelters start to operate 24 hours a day.
-Currently all bus stops serves round-the-clock.
-Shelters often become extremely overcrowded because of long and sometimes unpredictable intervals between buses.
-According to a report from the Indonesian Consumers Protection Foundation in 2011, the most common complaint from passengers about the service offered by Transjakarta was the long wait times for buses at some of the main shelters.
+Initially, BRT stations are open from 05:00 am to 10:00 pm although opening hours can be extended if there are passengers still waiting at closing time.
+Since midnight bus services were first launched in 2014, a number of stations start to operate 24 hours a day.
+Currently all the stations (except Corridor 13's CBD Ciledug, which still closes at 10:00 pm) serves round-the-clock.
+Stations often become extremely overcrowded because of long and sometimes unpredictable intervals between buses.
+According to a report from the Indonesian Consumers Protection Foundation in 2011, the most common complaint from passengers about the service offered by Transjakarta was the long wait times for buses at some of the main stations.
+This issue rearises during revitalisation project and closure of Harmoni Central Busway station in 2023, with customers complaining that Monumen Nasional as a transit point has not enough doors to serve many routes and shelters double-dutying as an alternative to revitalised ones are too small.